ichabodcole/ichabodcole.github.com/_posts/2013-02-23-the-practice-of-learning.md

 There is a certain confidence that comes from learning a new thing, which no lack of natural talent can undermine.
 It tells you that even though you started at zero you have the ability to change.

 With that said, confidence in the skill of learning is hard to impart, it must be experienced.
 Over the next few posts I'd like to impart a few core principals which I believe are essential to being a successful learner.
-I hope they make your journey to a skilled learner a little easier.
+I hope they make your journey to becoming a skilled learner a little easier.

 * The right kind of attitude
 * Pragmatic practice